brugr9/UEPluginVolumeCreator/README.md

 ## 6. User Interface Actors

-The Volume Creator UI elements are also available as Blueprint Actor for the use in 3D.
+The plugin "Volume Creator" User Widget Blueprints SV, VOI, MPR and DVR are also available as User Interface Blueprint Actor for the use in 3D (see figure 6.).

 ![Plugin User Interface Blueprint Actors](Docs/VolumeCreator-Content-UI.png "Plugin User Interface Blueprint Actors")<br>*Fig. 6.: Plugin User Interface Blueprint Actors*